AnaZonia/moon_notes/001 Ana Did Science Today.md

 **Tree Core** -> basically one large screw that allows you to remove one pencil-sized cylinder from the whole radius of the tree to examine its rings without cutting it down.

 It is super easy to get lost in the forest.

+It is interesting to observe the closeness of frugivores and how they are not very alarmed by humans.
+Quati follow monkeys as they go through the forest eating fruit.
+Both quati and monkey prefer an area of the forest that is dominated by one species of tree that is currently fruiting and a N fixer so prob full of protein (dipteryx).

+Many of the flowers are purple or pink, likely to attract hummingbirds.
+Bats like strong-smelling flowers.
+Fewer yellow flowers - <mark>what does flower color say about the pollinator community?</mark>

+### Bill Weislo

+**Why be social?**
+- Increase in productivity (biomass, not biodiversity)
+- Survivorship

+**Disadvantages**
+- Cheaters
+- + disease
+- + competition

+> Simpson says behavior leads to evolution.
+Meyer says evolution also leads to behavior change.

+**Bee facts**
+- Most are solitary
+- Basically just vegetarian wasps
+- One family can show multiple different lifestyles
+- A bee can be a queen, a worker, or solitary
+- Males are haploid, females are diploid, so a female can choose to have female offspring or not
+- Social females invest in females, solitary females invest in males
+- Dominant bees can control the amount and protein content of food given to the subordinate
+- True sociality is only found in hymneroptera - social spiders aren't as interesting.

+> Models can help point out the right direction but may not be realistic in and on themselves in studying the origin and characteristics of sociality. - Bill

+> Ants and bees are not automata.
+Animals have more thought that we give them credit for. - Bill

 ### 50 hectare plot